bcordonn/old_soycorn/README.txt

     paster setup-app config.ini

-Then you are ready to go.
+Then you are ready to go!